pPrecel/cloudagent/README.md

 ## Integration with tmux

-To add this application to tmux put line below in the `~/.tmux.conf` file:
+To add this application to tmux put the line below in the `~/.tmux.conf` file:

 ```text
 set -ag status-right ' #(cloudagent state --createdBy <OWNER_NAME> -o text) '